hplp/GPU-PIM/README.md

 # GPU-PIM simulator

 This is a fork from the original gem5 to create a GPU hosted PIM simulator combining AMD gpu models with Aquabolt PIM simulator.

-# The gem5 Simulator

-This is the repository for the gem5 simulator.
-It contains the full source code for the simulator and all tests and regressions.

-The gem5 simulator is a modular platform for computer-system architecture research, encompassing system-level architecture as well as processor microarchitecture.
-It is primarily used to evaluate new hardware designs, system software changes, and compile-time and run-time system optimizations.
+Refer to the main website for gem5 requirements.
+This model is built on Ubuntu 20.

+This is still an ongoing work.
+This repo will give you basic results, but we are working on making application development easier with a general API.
+To get the results build the gem5 object and run makefile.

 The main website can be found at <http://www.gem5.org>.

-## Building gem5
+## Building

-Once you have all dependencies resolved, execute `scons build/ALL/gem5.opt` to build an optimized version of the gem5 binary (`gem5.opt`) containing all gem5 ISAs.
-If you only wish to compile gem5 to include a single ISA, you can replace `ALL` with the name of the ISA.
-Valid options include `ARM`, `NULL`, `MIPS`, `POWER`, `RISCV`, `SPARC`, and `X86` The complete list of options can be found in the build_opts directory.
+Once you have all dependencies resolved, run `scons build/VEGA_X86/gem5.opt configs/example/gpufs/vega10,py` to build the executable.

+Run `make` to get Aquabolt test results for microbenchmarks.

+## ML applications

+We have an ongoing effort to build ML applications on this platform.
+You can find detailed documentation under /deteq folder.
+We are still working on automating running ML applications on this platform, but you can find the code to trace ONNX graphs and evaluate different quantization options.